snpsuen/Kubeflow_quickstart/artifact/gpt/readme.md

 ## GPT Training Pipeline

-A more realistic approach is to break down a monolithic pipeline into a workflow of multiple train jobs.
-To start with, let's consider a ML life cycle that is driven typically by the following pipeline components in order.
+A Kubeflow pipeline is implemented to train up a toy GPT model and use it to generate text in response to user prompts.
 1. Load raw data
 2. Slice and dice data sets to prepare for training
 3. Train up a DL model